Skip to content

 Who will receive this email?
 Your 1099-K eligible customers whose information has been submitted to the IRS TIN matching system and returned an error instead of a confirmation.

 When will this email be sent?
-The Friday after the IRS TIN matching system returns an error for one of your 1099-K eligible customers
+Immediately after the IRS TIN matching system returns the error.

-Email Objective: This email asks your customers to fill out a Form W-9 if we submitted their information to the IRS TIN matching system and received an error.
+Email Objective: This email asks your customers to provide Form W-9 information if we submitted their information to the IRS TIN matching system and received an error.

-Customers who don’t respond by filling out the Form W-9 will receive a reminder every Monday after the original request until they complete and submit it.
+Customers who don’t respond by filling out the Form W-9 information will receive a reminder 3 days after the original request, then weekly for 5 weeks after that.

-Once customers fill out the Form W-9, Dwolla will submit their information to the IRS.
-If the information matches, the customer won’t receive another email from Dwolla until their Form 1099-K is available.
-If Dwolla still receives a mismatch error from the IRS, customers will receive another Form W-9 Request email from us and need to fill out another Form W-9.
+Once customers provide Form W-9 information, Dwolla will submit their information to the IRS.
+If the information matches, the customer will receive the TIN Verified email from Dwolla (below).
+If Dwolla still receives a mismatch error from the IRS, customers will receive another Form W-9 Request email from us and need to provide correct Form W-9 information.

 Email Content